ptahproject/ptah/docs/interactive.rst

   >>> transaction.commit()

-cms way, `update` method examines type info schema and sets attributes that awailable in schema.  this will also notify the framework with appropriate ptah_cms.events.
+cms way, `update` method examines type info schema and sets attributes that awailable in schema.  this will also notify the framework with appropriate ptah.cms.events.

   >>> page.update(description='description')